Maksym1910/TicTacToeApp/README.md

 ## Download

-For playing my game you need to download [TicTacToe.apk](https://github.com/Maksym1910/TicTacToeApp/blob/master/TicTacToe.apk) (click on download and install it on your android device)
+For playing my game you need to download [TicTacToe.apk](https://github.com/Maksym1910/TicTacToeApp/releases) (click on TicTacToe.apk, download and install it on your android device)

 ## License && copyright